trymnf/tnf-website-new/content/posts/fjortoft-sandven-JCMS.md

 status: Published
 type: published
 kind: article
-citation: 'Fjørtoft, Trym Nohr, and Hallvard Sandven.
-"Symmetry in the Delegation of Power as a Legitimacy Criterion." <em>Journal of Common Market Studies</em> 61 (4): 900–916.'
+citation: '"Symmetry in the Delegation of Power as a Legitimacy Criterion." <em>Journal of Common Market Studies</em> 61 (4): 900–916.'
 tags: ["border control", "delegation", "EASO", "Frontex", "legitimacy", "migration"]
 comments: no
 publishdate: 2023-06-27